shaf-gif/CW2025/README.md

         renderPreview(nextPanel1, previews[0]); renderPreview(nextPanel2, previews[1]); renderPreview(nextPanel3, previews[2]);
         ```

-*   **Hold Piece:**audiomanageno add
+5.  **Hold Piece:**
-    *   **Function & Use:** The "Hold" feature allows players to store the currently falling brick in a separate "hold" area.
+    - **Function & Use:** The "Hold" feature allows players to store the currently falling brick in a separate "hold" area.
 This brick can then be swapped back into play at a later time.
 A player can only use the hold feature once per turn (i.e., after a brick has landed and a new one generated, the hold can be used again).
-    *   **Core Logic Snippet:**
+    - **Core Logic Snippet:**
         ```java
         // SimpleBoard.java: Hold logic
         if (heldBrick == null) { heldBrick = currentBrick; /* ... get new brick ... */ }